pixelastic/norska/modules/docs/src/images.md

 And additional key of `placeholder` accepts the same options but only affects the placeholder used during the lazyloading of the images.
 If left empty, its values will be derived from the main image.

+If using Cloudinary, the following keys can be used as well:

+- `pixelify` to render a pixellated image.
+The size of the pixels can be any number between `1` (large pixels) to `200` (small pixels)

 [1]: https://images.weserv.nl/